 Almost everyone will have heard the advice before that it is important to drink enough water and stay hydrated.
 Maybe it was your GP, your personal trainer or your beautician.
 They probably all have different reasons, but this doesn’t make it less true.
 Here are a few key points why water is so important:

-- Your kidney’s are a vital organ that filters your body fluids and produces your urine.
-A lack of water will put more stress on your kidney’s and your body will produce less urine, which can look darker.
+- Your kidneys are vital organs that filter your body fluids and produce your urine.
+A lack of water will put more stress on your kidneys and your body will produce less urine, which can look darker.
 This could create a higher risk in getting urinary infections, kidney stones and in worst case scenario kidney failure.

 - If you are hydrated your body will find it more difficult to sweat and therefore in conditions with warm and hot temperatures, your body is unable to control your core temperature.
 This can possibly lead to a heat stroke and fainting.